An Introduction to Varnishing an Oil Painting

 - Allow for ease of cleaning

-It depends on the different brand or type of varnish that you’re using.
+It depends on the different brand or type of varnish you use.

-For example, MSA varnish needs to be diluted with Turpentine before applying and if using a brush application is best applied with a few thin coats.
+For example, MSA varnish must be diluted with Turpentine before applying and if using a brush application is best applied with a few thin coats.

 The more coats that are applied the richer and deeper the colours will be.